badger-99/hello-front-end-react/README.md

 ### Usage
-To start the development server, run the following command then navigate to `localhost:3000` in your browser.
+To start the development server, run the following command and the dev server should open automatically on in your default browser.
+If not, navigate to the indicated `localhost`

     npm start

+Additioinally, make user that the URL in greetingSlice is the same as the one the Rails App server is running from.

 ### Run tests
 There are no tests to run.